Myopia Control & Ortho-K Center

 Not all children are candidates for Ortho-K, and the worse your myopia becomes, the more difficult the Ortho-K treatment becomes.
-We recommend setting up a Free phone consultation with Dr. Zucker to discuss you or your child’s visual frustrations and goals.
+We recommend setting up a Myopia Control Consultation with Dr. Zucker to discuss you or your child’s visual frustrations and goals.
 And to See if Myopia Control & Ortho-K is right for your family.

 The more time you wait, the more your child’s myopia (nearsightedness) is likely getting worse.

 In Asia and other parts of the world, they already know that nearsightedness (myopia) is not just a visual frustration, but a world health epidemic.

 Did you know that myopia is the leading cause of blindness in parts of East-Asia, and is the leading cause of blindness in working-age people in Europe?

 Myopia puts your child at higher risk of retinal detachments, glaucoma, macular degeneration and earlier-than-normal cataract development, all potentially blinding diseases.